mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

   On top of this it's important to understand that in the real world there is essentially an infinite number of Things thus there would need to be an infinite number of shapes.
 Obviously this is not possible so there will always be not enough shapes shown to be 1-1 with the real world.

-  Let's do a breakdown again:
+  Let's do a quick breakdown again:
-  Field:
+  S&DF:
     - Supply
       - Visualized as shapes
     - Demand